 Professor Baguley is a graduate of Nottingham University and obtained his PhD from the Open University in 1994.
-From 1997 to 2004 he was a lecturer in Psychology at Loughborough University, having previously held full-time posts at Coventry University and later Cardiff University.
+From 1997 to 2004 he was a lecturer in Psychology at Loughborough University, having previously held full-time posts at Coventry University and Cardiff University.

 Professor Thom Baguley has a record of research on human cognition with particular interests in spatial cognition, face and voice processing, models of human memory, and the relationship between high-level cognition and human memory.
 He also has an interest in psychological statistics - in particular best practice in using and reporting common statistical procedures and in statistical modelling of behavioural, social, educational and forensic data in psychology.

 His work has been published in premier theoretical journals such as Psychological Review or Cognitive Psychology, as well as applied outlets such as Journal of Experimental Psychology: Applied.
 He is a former editor of the British Journal of Mathematical and Statistical Psychology and the author of the 2012 Palgrave book Serious stats: A guide to advanced statistics for the behavioral sciences.

 - Associate Editor, BMC Psychology

 - Editor, British Journal of Mathematical and Statistical Psychology (2007-2012; Consultant Editor, 2013 -2018))

 Sponsors and collaborators